Java Sea

 The Java Sea (Laut Jawa, Segara Jawa) is an extensive shallow sea on the Sunda Shelf, between the Indonesian islands of Borneo to the north, Java to the south, Sumatra to the west, and Sulawesi to the east.
 Karimata Strait to its northwest links it to the South China Sea.
-It is a part of the western Pacific Ocean.
+Although generally considered to be a part of the western Pacific Ocean, the Java Sea is occasionally considered to be a part of the Indian Ocean.

 Geography

 The Java Sea covers the southern section of the 1790000 sqkm Sunda Shelf.
 A shallow sea, it has a mean depth of 46 m.
 It measures about 1600 km east-west by 380 km north-south and occupies a total surface area of 320000 sqkm.

 It formed as sea levels rose at the end of the last ice age.
 Its almost uniformly flat bottom, and the presence of drainage channels (traceable to the mouths of island rivers), indicate that the Sunda Shelf was once a stable, dry, low-relief land area (peneplain) above which were left standing a few monadnocks (granite hills that, due to their resistance to erosion, form the present islands).